Murtaja Baseer

 Murtaja Baseer (17 August 1932 – 15 August 2020) was a Bangladeshi painter and artist known for his abstract realism themed works.
 He was also a poet, author, researcher, numismatist, and filmmaker.
-Baseer was awarded the Ekushey Padak, Bangladesh's second highest civilian honor, in 1980, and the Swadhinata Padak, or Independence Day Award, Bangladesh's highest state award, in 2019.
+Baseer was awarded the Ekushey Padak, Bangladesh's second highest civilian honor, in 1980, and the Independence Award, Bangladesh's highest state award, in 2019.

 Early life and education

 Baseer was born to Muhammad Shahidullah and Marguba Khatun.
 His father, Shahidullah was a scholar and a linguist.

 Baseer enrolled in Dacca Art College (now the Faculty of Fine Arts, University of Dhaka) in 1949.
 After graduating in 1954, he studied at the Academy of Fine Arts of Florence from 1956 to 1958.
 He also studied mosaic and etching at École nationale supérieure des Beaux-Arts (ENSBA) in Paris from 1971 to 1973.

 Career

 Baseer joined University of Chittagong as an assistant professor of fine arts, upon his return from France in 1973, and served until his retirement, as a professor of fine arts, in 1998.
 He was active in leftist politics during the 1950s and was also sent to prison prior to Bangladesh's liberation.